 - Flavored with sesame oil and white pepper as the final touches.

-The best thing about Kakitamajiru is that the ingredients are most likely in your kitchen already.
+The best thing about kakitamajiru is that these 5 ingredients are most likely already in your kitchen.
 I call it my pantry soup!

-You can definitely throw in some other ingredients to bulk it up.
-Here are some common options, however, I recommend keeping the soup rather simple by adding just 1 add-on ingredient besides the egg.
-The soup is best enjoyed for its simplicity!
+You can certainly throw in some other ingredients to bulk it up.
+Here are some common options; however, I recommend keeping the soup rather simple by adding just one additional ingredient besides the egg.
+The soup is best enjoyed for its simplicity

 - Kaiware daikon radishes

-- Mushrooms such as enoki, shiitake, shimeji, etc
+- Japanese mushrooms such as enoki, shiitake, shimeji, etc.

 - Wakame seaweed